Find a Yacht

 To charter a yacht, you will need to complete (and pass!) the RYA DaySkipper award, or higher, or international equivalent.
 This will usually cover you to sail a charter boat during daylight hours (but not during the night).
-Some Yacht Charter companies may differ, so check the small print of their T&C’s when making your charter booking.
+A fuller list of valid international sailing qualifications is here.

 The Yacht Charter company will need to see a copy of your DaySkipper license, as well as a Passport or Driving License (to verify your identity).
 Images of these can be uploaded into your user account so that they can be submitted to the Charter company ahead of your booking (to make the check-in process quicker and easier) – but it is likely that they will still need to see these documents (briefly) in real life.
 The charter company will also need to take your credit card detail to process a refundable a security deposit (which will be returned in full if the boat is returned undamaged), similar to when you hire a car.

 For yacht and catamaran charters in Greece and Croatia, our charter partners give us a pricelist in euros.
 Because the pound is currently quite volatile against the euro, we pass these prices directly on to you.
 At the checkout, you can choose to pay in GBP or EUR for the deposit.